cisco-ce/roomos.cisco.com/doc/TechDocs/MacrosExtensionsRoomScheduler.md

 # Macros and extensions for Room Scheduler
 The Room Scheduler device User Interface (UI) Extensions let you design new panels and action buttons.
 This custom functionality will appear as additional buttons on the Room Scheduler dashboard, and users can interact with them.
 This customization can simplify a workflow, automate tasks on the video device, or assist with other tasks such as posting to third-party meeting services or triggering bespoke actions.

 A UI extension is a user interface component with no built-in control logic.
 When users interact with these UI elements, they trigger events that developers can monitor and respond to, either by employing macros or integrating external functionalities, for example through JSXAPI.
-This flexibility empowers developers to design UIs capable of diverse actions, such as controlling meeting room lighting, sending messages upon detecting a specific number of individuals in a meeting room, or starting the coffee machine – all according to individual requirements.
+This flexibility empowers developers to design UIs capable of diverse actions, such as controlling meeting room lighting, sending messages upon detecting a specific number of individuals in a meeting room, or starting the coffee machine – all according to specific requirements.
 You can program UI Extensions like buttons and panels in an infinite number of ways.
 See [User Interface Extensions](/doc/techdocs/uiextensions) for more details.

 You can also add web apps to the Room Scheduler dashboard.